 That is another misunderstanding.
-The American Friends Service Committee (AFSC) has long been independent of all Friends religious bodies in terms of legal autonomy
+The American Friends Service Committee (AFSC) has long been independent of all Friends religious bodies in terms of legal autonomy and control, but the alignment in views and initiatives between AFSC, and Southeastern Yearly Meeting and the St. Petersburg monthly meeting, is very strong.

 Ruth Paine's notetaking did not prove Ruth was doing other than her Friends-organization job.
-But the accusations of Wheaton, based on JFK assassination conspiracy writers wrongly and baselessly accusing Ruth of having played a secret, sinister role in the JFK assassination, caused Ruth Paine to be regarded with suspicion, accused, and ostracized in Nicaragua 28 years later.
-From the 1997 account cited earlier:
+But the accusations of Wheaton, based on JFK assassination writers wrongly and baselessly accusing Ruth of having played a secret, sinister role in the JFK assassination, caused Ruth Paine to be regarded with suspicion and accused in Nicaragua nearly three decades later.
+From the 1997 account by the anonymous author cited earlier:

 "[Ruth] was confronted [in 1991] ... but consistently and vehemently denied that she had anything to do with the CIA or any other governmental intelligence agency.
 Normally when an agent or asset was outed they would quietly leave in order to avoid further embarrassment.
 But since Ruth never admitted her guilt and refused to leave, she was instead asked to take a leave of absence.
 When she was taken to a R&R camp in nearby Costa Rica, she was asked to leave because they, too, suspected that she was an agent.
-Ruth returned to Nicaragua and finished her tour of duty and then left for the U.S." (http://whokilledjfk.net/paine.htm)
+Ruth returned to Nicaragua and finished her tour of duty and then left for the U.S."

+(http://whokilledifk.net/paine.htm)

 Note the wording of the above assumes Ruth's guilt no matter what she said or could have done.
 It is a modern parable evoking witch accusations in central Europe of bygone centuries, in which there was no way for an accused witch to prove her innocence.
 Every way a woman accused looked oddly or laughed nervously, every coincidence in timing in which a storm wiped out crops, was interpreted as further proof of her guilt by accusers who could "tell" just by looking at her.
 How could Ruth have proven her innocence to Sue Wheaton in Nicaragua in 1991?
-Or to JFK assassination conspiracy believers today with respect to her actions in Nicaragua?
+Or to JFK assassination critics today with respect to her actions in Nicaragua?
 What could an innocent accused person say or do in such circumstances to convince accusers they are innocent?